convert road bike to flat bar

 How to Convert a Road Bike to a Flat Bar?

 Converting a road bike into a flat bar is not rocket science.
 If a person follows specific steps sincerely, the task is pretty straightforward.
 So, let’s explore the process step by step without any delay.
-Here are the 6 easy steps you can follow to convert road bike to flat bar:
+Here are the 6 easy steps you can follow to convert a road bike to a flat bar:

 • Take Stem Measurements

-Accurate measurement is the primary key to a successful conversion of a road bike to a flat bar.
-A person should always keep in mind that a bike is all about measurement and proper fitting.
 The whole conversion process can collapse due to a slight miscalculation of measurement.
 Most importantly, it can lead to severe accidents.
 So, take an accurate measurement before converting any part of the bike to avoid adjustment hazards.

 Before converting the handlebars, make sure the new handlebar is suitable for the stem clamp of the road bike.
 One can do it by measuring the diameter of the existing handlebar.
 Then, purchase a new handlebar with the same diameter.
 Typical flat bar diameters are 22.2 mm, 25.4 mm, 31.8 mm, and 35mm.

-Another best thing one can do is to purchase a combo pack of handlebar and stem to avoid measurement complexity.
+Another best thing one can do is to purchase a combo pack of the handlebar and stem to avoid measurement complexity.

 • Selecting the handlebar

 Since many types of handlebars are available in the market, all of which are unique in terms of design, material, and price range, selecting the right handlebar often becomes too difficult.
-But a right handlebar is vital to ensure greater comfort and balance.
+But the right handlebar is vital to ensure greater comfort and balance.
 Moreover, a narrower handlebar often causes shoulder and neck pain.

 While most of the handlebar’s material is aluminum, one can look for a carbon-made handlebar if lightweight handlebars are your top priority.
 Price may vary depending on the material and quality.
 However, one can purchase a handlebar for between 25$ to 120$.

 One can find the right handlebar by calculating two measurements: the handlebar’s width and “Contact Point Diameter.”
 One can measure the handlebar’s width by the width of one’s shoulder and the size of the bike’s wheels.
 However, the regular handlebar’s width is 580mm or 600mm.
-The measurement of “Contact Point Diameter” is mentioned in the first point.
+The measurement of the “Contact Point Diameter” is mentioned in the first point.

 convert road bike to flat bar 1